 Q: Are you a charity?

 A: No. MEN R US is part of the Gay Men’s Health Collective (GMHC) which is a company limited by guarantee and community interest company.
-GMHC is working towards becoming a charity by 2020.
+GMHC is working towards becoming a charity.

 Q: Where are you based?